mgajda/less-arbitrary/towards-better-union.md

 the ubiquity cloud application programming interfaces (APIs) utilizing JavaScript object notation (JSON), where one needs to infer the structure having only a limited number of sample documents available.
-Previous research have suggested it is possible to infer adequate type mappings from sample data
+Previous research has suggested it is possible to infer adequate type mappings from sample data
-[@json-autotype-prezi; @quicktype; @type-providers-f-sharp].
+[@json-autotype-prezi; @quicktype; @type-providers-f-sharp; @pads].

 In the present study, we expand on these results.
-We propose a framework for type systems in programming languages as learning algorithms, formulate it mathematically, and evaluate its performance on JSON API examples.
+We propose a modular framework for type systems in programming languages as learning algorithms, formulate it as equational identities, and evaluate its performance on inference of Haskell data types from JSON API examples.
-The proposed framework is grounded on mathematical theory, and complete typing relation.
-It is intended to add new features easily.

 Related work
 ------------